TheMrAI/TheMrAI.github.io/content/tinkering/fume_extractor/index.md

 {{< figure src="air-duct-connection-version-1-fit-test.jpg" title="Air-duct connection version 1 fit test" >}}

 Well, this didn't work out.
-While the general dimensions were correct the girth of the spiral was way too much, resulting in an alarmingly tight fit.
-It fits, but it feels like it is going to burst at any moment.
+While the general dimensions were correct the girth of the spiral was way too much (guessed the size and wanted to lean on the side of too tight instead of too loose), resulting in an alarmingly tight fit.
+It can barely be forced into the pipe, and it feels like it is going to burst as any moment.
+Also, I don't know why but as you can see I have designed the 12 cm fan connection part exactly as the housing of a 12 cm fan.
+It looks completely silly, haha, I think I have enjoyed the modelling a bit too much.
+Let's try again!

 {{< figure src="12cm_fan_to_airduct_v7.png" title="Air-duct connection version 2 model">}}